brahim-guaali/gen_lite/Examples/cursor_example_improve_bloc.md

 **User**

-push

-what do thing about this pattern if (state is!
+what do thing about this pattern in bloc handlers

+if (state is!
 ChatLoaded) return;
-in bloc handlers

 ---